1

 An embroidery assistant supports the embroidery process by preparing fabrics, setting up embroidery machines, and ensuring quality control.
 They may also assist with thread selection, machine maintenance, and troubleshooting to ensure efficient production.
 Attention to detail and familiarity with embroidery tools are important for this role.

-Embroidery assistants typically earn between $10 and $20 per hour, depending on experience, location, and the complexity of projects.
-Some may work freelance or part-time, which can affect overall earnings, and developing skills with embroidery machines and design software can lead to higher pay.
+Embroidery assistants typically earn between $10 and $20 per hour, depending on experience, location, and the complexity of the work.
+Some may earn additional income through tips or commissions for custom designs, and proficiency with embroidery machines can lead to higher pay.
+Salaries can vary based on whether the work is freelance or employed by a company, and certifications or specialized skills may also influence earnings.

 What are some common challenges faced by Embroidery Assistants, and how can they be managed effectively?